Panchang December 5: Find today's auspicious and inauspicious muhurta

 - Panchang for December 5 for New Delhi.
 You can check the tithi, nakshatra, auspicious and inauspicious muhurta and other details for the day.

-Today is Pratipada of Shukla Paksha upto 09:27 AM after which Dwitiya will start.
-Jyeshtha Nakshatra will be in effect up to 07:47 AM after which Mula will start .
-Karana Bava will cast its effect till 09:27 AM, after which Balava will cast its effect till upto 07:37 PM, after which Moon will transit over Sagittarius.
+Today is Tritiya of Shukla Paksha Panchami upto 09:25 PM.
+Karana Bava will cast its effect till 10:28 PM, after which Balava will cast its effect upto 09:25 PM, after which Moon will transit over Capricorn.

 Sunset: 17:24